akamhy/waybackpy/README.md

 ```diff
 + waybackpy.get(url, encoding="UTF-8", UA=user_agent)
 ```
-> encoding is automatically detected if not supplied in the call.
+> url is mandotory.
+UA is not, but higly recomended. encoding is detected automatically, don't specify unless necessary.

 ```python
 from waybackpy import get
 # retriving the webpage from any url including the archived urls.
 Don't need to import other libraies :)